-2.3 Fan energy in the SEER rating process
+2.3 Fan Energy in the SEER Rating Process

 Fan energy is included in the total cooling system energy considered in the SEER rating process.
 Since indoor (evaporator) and outdoor (condenser) fan energy are included in the SEER rating, the assumption that total cooling energy is a linear function of outdoor temperature requires at least two further assumptions regarding the behavior of indoor and outdoor fans.
-The role of indoor fan energy turns out to be very important in non-residential applications due to code-mandated ventilation requirements.